-Primary production on rural lands is important to Mana whenua and is balanced with the need to provide affordable, healthy, safe and intergeneration housing solutions for whanau in need.
+Primary production on rural lands is important to Mana whenua and is balanced with the need to provide affordable, healthy, safe and intergeneration housing solutions for whānau in need.

 A significant increase in Māori housing is supported.
-SmartGrowth supports a collective approach to addressing the feasibility and infrastructure design and build barriers to Māori housing.
+SmartGrowth supports a collective approach to addressing the barriers to Māori housing, particularly in relation to feasibility, infrastructure design and construction.